scala-stubby/stubby/readme.markdown

 # Stubby: Barebones Stubbing Library

-Stubby is an extremely non-intrusive framework for generating stubs (method implemetations that throw exceptions when called).
+Stubby is an extremely non-intrusive library for generating stub implementations that throw exceptions at runtime.
 The idea is to allow you to use the standard syntax to implement the part of an interface that you need for some specific test and have Stubby fill in the rest of the interface with stubs.

 # Minimal Example